 We were blown away by how beautiful the countryside was in the areas of the Czech Republic we visited.
 In fact, we thought it was on-par with the scenery in Tuscany (albeit it was missing the wine).
 We found fun, outdoor family activities each and every day of our 18 days here.
 We hope you will take the time to venture beyond Prague to enjoy some of the most beautiful countryside we’ve seen.

 New to Airbnb?
 Sign up here for a $35USD credit towards your first stay

-We only write about destinations we have personally visited with our family.
-This post contains compensated links.
 We are grateful to Prague City Tourism and Cesky Krumlov for their generosity during our visits.
 All opinions are our own.